SEEING PALESTINE: POLITICAL TOURISM

 We toured Israel and Palestine on the weekends, and when our bus took the main highways, we could get pretty much anywhere in a jiffy.
 But as a demonstration of what the Palestinians had to face on their own, we went one day from Bethlehem to Ramallah by the road available to them.

 It required going down through what they called The Valley of Fire, because it got so warm in the summertime.
-Our descent was so steep and tortuous the bus had to go backward and forward to get through some of the switchbacks.
+Our descent was so steep and tortuous the bus had to go backward and forward to get through some of the switchbacks, and allow oncoming traffic to pass.

 Late in my visit, the family I lived with had to take this route to go to a wedding in Ramallah.
 They couldn’t use their own car because that was not allowed for inter-city travel; only commercial vehicles could be used; so they had to take a taxi to get there.
 That seemed like Apartheid to me.